jla524/f1-analysis/README.md

 The dataset contains data from 1950 all the way through the 2019 season, and consists of tables describing constructors, race drivers, lap times, pit stops and more.

-F1 analysis is created using an iteractive Python notebook.
-Therefore, [Anaconda](https://www.anaconda.com/distribution/#download-section) is required for running and modifying the content of the notebook.
+F1 analysis is created using an iteractive Python notebook, so Jupyter Notebook is required for running and modifying the notebook.

 ## Acknowledgements